The Lost Bands of Leeds

 GANG OF FOUR

 Unconcerned with melodic prettiness, structural formality or the niceties of romance, Gang of Four’s stripped white funk is the most influential sound ever to come from these parts.
-Red Hot Chili Peppers, Franz Ferdinand and Bloc Party owe their entire careers to the revolutionary guerilla cool of debut album Entertainment!
+Red Hot Chili Peppers, Franz Ferdinand and Bloc Party owe their entire careers to the revolutionary guerrilla cool of debut album Entertainment!
 Here was punk’s creative endgame, where its possibilities were embraced and the doors that it opened thoroughly rushed.
 Oh, and popular consensus might lead you to believe Entertainment! is the only Gang of Four record worth owning.
 Hear the military dancefloor of Songs of The Free and the essential Peel Sessions to prove otherwise.
-Joyfully, the band are still a going concern.

 GET THIS: A Brief History of The 20th Century – everything you need from the early years.